EDUCBA

 4. Public Relations

-This is an interesting field.
-Most people would confuse it with advertising but unlike advertising, public relations is related to shape public opinion based on a professional opinion of a product and/or organization.
-This is a growing trend in India with every organization, celebrities, brands having their own PR team.
-Several organizations have evolved who specialize in this field.
-Moreover, with high use of social media, its role has become ever more important than ever.
+This is an exciting field.
+Most people would confuse it with advertising, but unlike advertising, public relations is related to shaping public opinion based on a professional opinion of a product and/or organization.
+This is a growing trend in India, with every organization, celebrity, and brand having its PR team.
+Several organizations have evolved that specialize in this field.
+Moreover, with the high use of social media, its role has become ever more critical.

-It is a great career option for creative individuals who want to, not just acknowledge their skills but use it as a power to influence the masses with their work.
-It gives you the satisfaction of making a difference with your hard work that most of us are so desired to achieve.
+It is a great career option for creative individuals who want not just to acknowledge their skills but use them as a power to influence the masses with their work.
+It gives you the satisfaction of making a difference with the hard work that most of us desire to achieve.
 And, the salary is quite satisfying too!

-Unlike earlier times, when having good communication skills and a literature degree was enough to get into journalism, today, it requires the possession of not just skills but the intelligence and ability to efficiently send the message to the audience.
+Unlike earlier times, when having good communication skills and a literature degree was enough to get into journalism, today, it requires skills, intelligence, and the ability to efficiently send a message to the audience.
 So, now you have professional mass communication courses you must be indulged in to get mass communication jobs in this field.

-You need a degree.
-You need to go to college, complete the course and get a degree.
-But unlike commerce, engineering and medical, there is no pre-defined technique or mechanism to be into mass communication.
+It would be best if you had a degree.
+It would be best to go to college, complete the course, and get a degree.
+But unlike commerce, engineering, and medicine, there is no pre-defined technique or mechanism to be into mass communication.
 The only key is experience.
 The more knowledge you gather in your journey of gaining experience, the better Journalist or advertiser you are.
-A higher degree, personal experience in writing or other communication media shows that you are a perfect choice!
+A higher degree and personal experience in writing or other communication media show you are a perfect choice!

-Advertising, Journalism, Broadcasting and Public Relations are the broader categories but mass communication is a very vast field and you can be ‘n’ number of things here.
+Advertising, Journalism, Broadcasting, and Public Relations are the broader categories, but mass communication is a vast field, and you can be ‘n’ number of things here.

 1. Fashion Photographer